ClarkMcGrew/edep-sim/README.md

 of for each energy deposition step (the energy is *not* deposited at a point).
 It also records the particle depositing the energy, as well as the primary particle, or ultimate parent, associated with the energy deposit.

-The maximum length of the hit segment can be controlled using the GEANT4 macros interface to `edep-sim`, but in general should be a little smaller than the resolution of the detector.
-Hit segments will not cross geometry boundaries.
+The generated hit segment contains fields with the following information.

   * Contrib: A vector of track identifiers which contributed to this hit segment.
 There is almost always only one contributor, but for certain